-On July 23, 2014, Company stockholders approved the CV Sciences, Inc. Amended and Restated 2013 Equity Incentive Plan, which provides for the granting of stock options, restricted stock awards, restricted stock units, stock bonus awards and performance-based awards.
-On December 21, 2015, Company stockholders approved an amendment to the CV Sciences, Inc. Amended and Restated 2013 Equity Incentive Plan, increasing the number of shares that may be issued under such plan to 15,000,000 shares of common stock.
-This plan serves as the successor to the 2013 Equity Incentive Plan.
+On July 23, 2014, Company stockholders approved the CV Sciences, Inc. Amended and Restated 2013 Equity Incentive Plan ("Amended 2013 Plan"), which provides for the granting of stock options, restricted stock awards, restricted stock units, stock bonus awards and performance-based awards.
+There are 15,000,000 shares of common stock authorized for issuance under the Amended 2013 Plan.
+This plan serves as the successor to the 2013 Equity Incentive Plan prior to it being amended and restated.
+There were no option awards under the 2013 Equity Incentive Plan prior to it being amended and restated.